A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Introduction

 Time-varying covariates are essentially covariates whose values change over time.
 In biomedical research, examples of such covariates include biomarkers and measures of cumulative exposure to treatments over time.
-The values of these covariates are usually collected over time at pre-determined or random sampling points that occur prior to the censoring or failure time.
-Additionally, it is important to consider that in some cases, the monitoring of event status and the tracking of time-varying covariates may be unrelated, particularly when diagnostic methods for the event of interest are costly or invasive.
-Ultimately, these covariates may heavily influence the time to event and thus the inclusion of time-varying covariates in survival models is pertinent.
-To handle time-varying covariates, \cite{Zeng2007} proposed an approach that involves constructing a kernel-smoothed approximation to the profile likelihood function to allow for gradient-based optimisation and estimation of the regression parameters.
-Partly interval-censored data, however, was not considered in this work.
+The values of these covariates are usually collected over time at pre-determined or random intermittent time points that occur prior to the censoring or failure time.
+It is also important to consider that, in some cases, the monitoring of event status and the tracking of time-varying covariates may be unrelated, particularly when diagnostic methods for the event of interest are costly or invasive.
+Ultimately, these covariates may heavily influence the time-to-event and thus the inclusion of time-varying covariates in survival models is pertinent.
+To handle time-varying covariates in an AFT model, \cite{Zeng2007} proposed an approach that involves constructing a kernel-smoothed approximation to the profile likelihood function to allow for gradient-based optimisation and estimation of the regression parameters.
+However, this method is limited to right-censored data.